eugenia1984/english/free_code_camp_english/greeting_in_the_first_day_at_office.md

 -> The pronoun **it** is often used in English to talk about the weather, the time, dates, and distances.
 In this context, it refers to a specific time of the day, lunch time.
 To ask a question using **it is**, you change the order.
 Instead of it is, you say **is it**.
 This is how you turn a statement into a question in English.
 If a person asks you a direct question using is it.
 For example: `Is it true?` You can reply to this question with these short answers: `Yes, it is`.
 For affirmative. `No, it is not` or `No, it isn't`.
 For negative.

+-> In questions, any is often used to inquire if there is at least one of something.

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> Meals

 In English, the three main meals of the day are breakfast, lunch, and dinner. **Breakfast** is typically eaten in the morning, **lunch** is around midday, and **dinner** is in the evening.